 Any combination of these characteristics will work just fine.
 The important things to avoid are hopped malt extract which is really only useful for making beer, darker malt extracts which could overwhelm our recipes, and the malted milk powder sold in many grocery stores as a milk flavor enhancer which has too little malt in it and too much sugar.
 The best places to purchase barley malt extract are health food stores and brewing supply houses.

 Because of differences in brands, I am not recommending a specific malt, such as light or amber.
 If you are confused, the staff at a brewing supply house can give you good advice.
 Just tell them you want a light un-hopped malt extract, and it doesn't matter if it's diastatic or non-diastatic.
 Tell them you're using it to make bread, not beer.
-They'll take it from there.
+They'll take it from there, though they may be surprised at this use for malt extract.
+We used to give our vendor a loaf of a bread or some rolls that contained malt and then they understood.